pmunts/muntsos/README.txt

 2 channel 2 is mapped to GPIO18 instead of PWM chip 0 channel 0 on
 previous Raspberry Pi boards.
 See RP1 Peripherals page 15 for more information.

+USB Gadgets

+Raspberry Pi 5 USB Gadget Thin Servers contain /boot/cmdline.txt and /boot/config.txt files that place the USB-C receptable on the Raspberry Pi 5 Model B into USB Gadget mode.
+This may or may not work on CM5 carrier boards, as some extra signals and/or programming resistors seem to be required to negotiate USB Gadget mode, and not all carrier boards have these.

+The Raspberry Pi 5 family consumes even more power than the Raspberry Pi 4 and not all host computers will be able to supply enough current to a single USB socket to support a Raspberry Pi 5 in USB Gadget mode.

 Cross-Toolchains